vandersonmota/fcreplay/README.md

 ## Soundmeter
 Getting soundmeter to work takes a little bit of work.
 It's different depending on how sound is configured.
-On Fedora32 I found I had to load the `snd-asound` module and edit the soundmeter configuration file to be:
+On Fedora32 I found I had to load the `snd-aloop` module and edit the soundmeter configuration file to be:
 ```
 [soundmeter]
 frames_per_buffer = 2048